miklert/zabbix/README.md

 there is some problems you should know:
 - be prapared to have some data delay on graphs which depends on you data rates and clickhouse buffer sizes
 - zabbix server starts leaking when it reads str and txt data form history storage.
 I am trying to find reason for it, but for now fetching str and text values is disabled, but you can still save them and fetch from web ui.
+- Latest data panel will not show data dynamics (change in latest metrics to previosly connects).
+You might want to remove the new code and uncomment the "original" version so it will work, but it's too slow for hosts that have more then a hundred items.

 ## 3. Nmap:
 Zabbix server will use nmap for icmp* checks with packet count set to 1.